StavSteven/social_media_addiction/README.md

 -   Social media platforms weren't equally represented and other categorical imbalances were present
 -   As a result wellbeing decisions should not be made solely from clustering, they are behavioural patterns not a diagnosis of any individual
 -   Limitations in the dataset have been documented
--   Use of AI has been documented througout the project
+-   Use of AI has been documented throughout the project

 ---